luqmansen/luqmansen.github.io/content/scratchpads/LSM in 3 weeks.md

 #### Observations

-It's not very surprising, but the fact that an implementation of a struct could be scattered everywhere, quite adds extra cognitive load to track what the upstream struct contains.
+1. It's not very surprising, but the fact that an implementation of a struct could be scattered everywhere, quite adds extra cognitive load to track what the upstream struct contains.

 	update: actually Golang can do this too 🤦
+2. .map / iter() methods are always LAZY